Policies and my WorldView

 Protecting families, communities, and kids

-Gun violence is not abstract to me.
-As a teenager, I worked at Chuck E. Cheese in Aurora, Colorado, and worked alongside Nathan Dunlap, who later carried out the 1993 shooting that killed four co-workers and severely injured another.
-That experience stays with me—and it shapes how I think about gun safety, mental health, and the role of government.
+I had first-hand experience with gun violence as a teenager.
+I worked at Chuck E. Cheese in Aurora, Colorado, in 1993, and worked alongside Nathan Dunlap, who later carried out the mass shooting that killed four co-workers and severely injured another.
+That experience stays with me, and it shapes how I think about gun safety, mental health, and the role of government.
 Preventing gun violence is a moral obligation.

 Prevention comes first